canonical/postgresql-k8s-operator/docs/how-to/h-configure-s3.md

+# How to configure S3 to work with Charmed PostgreSQL

 Charmed PostgreSQL backup can be stored on any S3 compatible storage.
 The S3 access and configurations are managed with the [s3-integrator charm](https://charmhub.io/s3-integrator).
 Deploy and configure the s3-integrator charm:
 ```
 juju deploy s3-integrator --channel=edge